yc3439/summer_portfolio/README.md

 keyword: python, R, Scikit-learn, Anomaly Detection, Predictive Analysis, Exploratory Data Analysis

 Most of these projects were related to machine learning.
 Some datasets were embedded within Python packages, some datasets were obtained from the public web.
-I hope to be more involved with the GibHub community by publishing my own work and explore others' repository.
+I hope to be more involved with the GibHub community by publishing my own work and explore others' repositories.

 Future work: in progress...
 Problems: in progress...